ptroja/spark-navigation/README.md

 Only the Ada/SPARK implementation of SND has been fully verified for run-time safety (with the assumption that floating-point operations are exact and do not overflow).
-The other implementations suffer from poor programming style, which prevented us from proving its run-time safety, and/or code features, such as *type invariants*, that are not yet supported by SPARK.
+The other implementations suffer from poor programming style, which prevented us from proving their run-time safety, and/or code features, such as *type invariants*, that are not yet supported by SPARK.